-05-5: Condition and Criteria: The City is required to complete a process each year by selecting certain applications for free and reduced meals to verify the accuracy of the applications made.
+O6-4: Condition and Criteria: The City is required to complete a process each year by selecting certain applications for free and reduced meals to verify the accuracy of the applications made.
 Guidance for this process is provided by the federal publication "Eligibility Guidance for School Meals Manual".
-The Manual requires that applications for verification must be taken from "error prone applications".
-The City was unable to substantiate that its selection criteria met the requirements as outlined in the Manual.
+We noted during our audit that the School District did not utilize the proper sampling methodology as required in the regulations.
+In addition the Manual requires that applications for verification must be taken from "error prone applications" and that a preliminary review of applications selected for verification be performed.
+The City was unable to substantiate that its verification criteria met the requirements as outlined in the Manual.